-While you set your expectations, you need to look for ways to achieve it.
+While you set your expectations, you need to look for ways to achieve them.
 That would give you an upper hand towards moving on to your goal.
 You should clearly set your expectations before you set your goal.
-That would allow you to take more wise decisions without complicating the situation.
+That would allow you to make wise decisions without complicating the situation.
 Giving feedback requires stepping outside the safe boundaries of the workplace.
 Receiving feedback may also hurt someone’s feelings.
-We need to find a way for the feedback to transcend the emotional boundaries and comfort zones.
-Senior employees will need to set behavioural expectations such as work timings and deliverables.
+We need to find a way for the feedback to transcend emotional boundaries and comfort zones.
+Senior employees will need to set behavioral expectations such as work timings and deliverables.
 Higher management people should embed a transparent work environment.
-Giving and receiving the feedback will require lowering the defence mechanisms and trusting each other.
+Giving and receiving feedback will require lowering the defense mechanisms and trusting each other.
 Here are a few questions you can ask yourself as you set about giving feedback.

-– What are the limits for the comfort zone of a person?
+– What are the limits to the comfort zone of a person?

-– What are my limits and boundaries when I get a feedback?
+– What are my limits and boundaries when I get feedback?

 – How do we convey feedback to someone who’s privileged at the company?